-Hi, in this article I want to address a topic that concerns most of us: How can we prevent gaining weight on holidays?
+Hi, in this article I want to address a topic that concerns most of us: How can we prevent winter holidays weight gain?
 We can prevent fattening during the winter holidays if we know how to manage our daily meals and how to eat at festive meals.

 The winter holidays are propitious to the accumulation of kilos.
 Many of us find in January that the scale needle shows more than it showed in November, for example.
 We become reluctant, convincing ourselves that even now – on holidays – we should feel good too, right?
 But this thinking is as wrong as possible!